UtkarshTheDev/AIChat/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Refer to the LICENSE file for more details.

 ## Acknowledgments

-- [Google Gemini](https://blog.google/technology/ai/google-gemini-ai/) for the powerful AI capabilities
+- [Google Gemini](https://blog.google/technology/ai/google-gemini-ai/) for advanced AI capabilities
-- [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
+- [shadcn/ui](https://ui.shadcn.com/) for stunning UI components
-- [Next.js](https://nextjs.org/) for the React framework
+- [Next.js](https://nextjs.org/) for the robust React framework